 - Lost income and profits you would have earned

 - Costs of rented or leased equipment

 If a hacker steals your customers’ personal information, you may have a legal nightmare on your hands.
 You’d be responsible for notifying the affected customers, which isn’t inexpensive (not to mention that they’re probably not going to be too happy about the situation.)
 Then there are the costs of security upgrades and fixes, possibly offering identity theft monitoring to those impacted, and the potential for legal action.
-Cyber liability insurance would help you with those expenses.
+Cyber liability insurance can help you with those expenses.

 Third-party system damage:

 What if one of your employees unintentionally sends an email or file that’s infected with a virus to a customer or vendor and crashes their system?
-You could be on the book, and you could owe them damages as your legal responsibility.
+You could be on the hook, and you could owe them damages as your legal responsibility.
 Or what if a software you offer crashes and causes a client to lose income?
 You could be held responsible.
 But cyber could help you.